gvwilson/thirdbit/src/fiction/iffy/index.md

 but it never really worked.
 The only thing that *did* work was the accelerated growth."

-"I read about that in school—how they ate up everythin' so most o' the fish starved an' everythin' fell apart."
+"I simmed that in school—how they ate up everythin' so most o' the fish starved."
 Iffy frowned.
 "Never read anything about it bein' so they could trap plastic, though."